Kasha: In Poland

 In Polish, cooked buckwheat groats are referred to as kasza gryczana.
 Kasza can apply to many kinds of groats: millet (kasza jaglana), barley (kasza jęczmienna), pearl barley (kasza jęczmienna perłowa, pęczak), oats (kasza owsiana), as well as porridge made from farina (kasza manna).
-Bulgur can be also be referred to as a type of kasza in Polish (kasza bulgur).
+Bulgur can also be referred to as a type of kasza in Polish (kasza bulgur).

 As Polish blood sausage is prepared with buckwheat, barley or rice, it is called kaszanka (kasha sausage).